nerves-hub/nerves_hub_link/README.md

 end
 ```

-NervesKey will default to using i2c bus 1 and `:primary` cerificate pair.
+NervesKey will default to using i2c bus 1 and `:primary` certificate pair.
-However, you can cusomtize these options as well to use
+However, you can customize these options as well to use
 a different bus and certificate pair:

 ```elixir